ietf-wg-cellar/flac-specification/flac.md

 It is possible for a WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK field to code for fewer channels than are present in the audio.
 If that is the case, the remaining channels SHOULD NOT be rendered by a playback application unfamiliar with their purpose.
 For example, the Ambisonics UHJ format is compatible with stereo playback: its first two channels can be played back on stereo equipment, but all four channels together can be decoded into surround sound.
 For that example, the Vorbis comment field WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK=0x3 would be set, indicating the first two channels are front left and front right, and other channels do not correlate with speaker positions directly.

-If audio channels not assigned to any speaker are contained and decoding to speaker positions is possible, it is RECOMMENDED to provide metadata on how this decoding should take place in another Vorbis comment field or an application metadata block.
+If audio channels not assigned to any speaker are contained and decoding to speaker positions is possible, it is recommended to provide metadata on how this decoding should take place in another Vorbis comment field or an application metadata block.
 This document does not define such metadata.

 ## Cuesheet

 To either store the track and index point structure of a Compact Disc Digital Audio (CD-DA) along with its audio or to provide a mechanism to store locations of interest within a FLAC file, a cuesheet metadata block can be used.
 Certain aspects of this metadata block follow directly from the CD-DA specification, called Red Book, which is standardized as [@IEC.60908.1999].
-For more information on the function and history of these aspects, please refer to [@IEC.60908.1999].
+The description below is complete and further reference to [IEC.60908.1999] is not needed to implement this metadata block.

 <reference anchor="IEC.60908.1999">
     <front>